 A Silent Scream was actually published earlier this year, but I didn’t read it until now, as I was waiting for the release of the Kindle edition.
 I hadn’t seen any of the other contributors’ pieces before this, and they were impressive.
 I’m not just saying that because I’m biased; this is really a great book.

-The Silent Scream is available on Amazon.
+The Silent Scream is available on Amazon (affiliate link).
 Profits from the sale of this book will go to the charity Heads On (Sussex Partnership NHS Foundation Trust).